theDapperFoxtrot/fullstackopen-part0-exercises/README.md

     activate server
     server-->>client: json array of objects is retrieved and populates the page deactivate server
-    Note over server: This app will reload the page for every submission.
 ```
+This app will reload the page for every submission.

 ## Exercise 0.5
 The user navigates to the page https://studies.cs.helsinki.fi/exampleapp/spa by following an anchor or entering the URL.